jxdv/ruby-client/README.md

 ## Info

 Nimiq Ruby RPC client.
-It will allow you to interact with the Nimiq Blockchain, to collect data, sync with the network etc..
+It will allow you to interact with the Nimiq blockchain, collect data, update data, sync and more.
 This library covers all the current [Nimiq JSON-RPC specification](https://github.com/nimiq/core-js/wiki/JSON-RPC-API#remotejs-client).

 # What is Nimiq?

-Inspired by Bitcoin, Nimiq is a blockchain and cryptocurrency that runs seamlessly on your browser.
+Inspired by Bitcoin, Nimiq is a blockchain that seamlessly runs in your browser.

 Fast, easy and fun to use, for more information visit the [Nimiq website](https://www.nimiq.com/).

 ### Usage

-Example to start using Nimiq Ruby Client:
+Example to start using the Nimiq Ruby Client:

 ```ruby
 options = {